paulsammut/RoboDolf/readme.md

 asynchronously while not running on the same computer, miles away from each other thanks to the 900MHz link.
 The base station utilized a parabolic antenna, while the RoboDolf had an omnidirectional antenna onboard.

+#### Subscriptions and Publications

+The LSR Actor subscribes to:

+* State Sample Message

+The LSR Actor publishes these RDS Messages:

+* Controller Message

 ### Logger Actor